ToghrulUTD/Loan-Approval-Classification-with-Imbalanced-data/README.md

  Deliverables are the same as the deliverables of the first model.

-Overall Performance: F1 score of 0.95.
+Overall Performance: F1 score of 0.95 (0.1 imporvement from the baseline models).